Parks And Wildlife Law Enforcement Statutes Cleanup

 - Specifies the default penalties that apply to a person who is convicted of a violation of a parks and wildlife statute or rule promulgated under those statutes that does not list a specific penalty;

 - Extends the period of time within which an alleged offender may pay fines and surcharges identified in a penalty assessment notice issued to the alleged offender from 15 days to 20 days and authorizes personal service or service by certified mail of a summons and complaint or a penalty assessment notice;

-Section 5 authorizes the parks and wildlife commission or a hearing officer to suspend a person's license issued by the division for a failure to comply with an official notice of an alleged violation of the parks and wildlife statutes.
+- Authorizes the parks and wildlife commission or a hearing officer to suspend a person's license issued by the division for a failure to comply with an official notice of an alleged violation of the parks and wildlife statutes.
 The suspension is lifted once the person furnishes or causes to be furnished to the division satisfactory evidence of compliance with the official notice of an alleged violation.

-(Note: This summary applies to this bill as introduced in the second house.)
+(Note: This summary applies to this bill as enacted.)